 • Quoted, “Amid coronavirus, Trump seizes chance to carry out a long-desired purge of government watchdogs,” CNN, April 8, 2020.

-• Co-Author, “An Overview Of Oversight For COVID-19 Relief,” Law360, March 27, 2020.
+• Co-Author, “An Overview of Oversight For COVID-19 Relief,” Law360, March 27, 2020.

 • Moderator, “2018 Post-Midterm Elections Briefing What to Expect From the 116th Congress and the Trump Administration,” Squire Patton Boggs Event, Washington DC, November 8, 2018.